Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 }
 ```

-As you have already seen in the [Introduction](#converting-to-effect) of this article there is an easier way of implementing this function using the `Effect` function instead.
+As demonstrated earlier, the `Effect` function significantly simplifies the implentation of such Promises.

 ### Support For AbortSignal